 Naxos is one of the most fertile islands in the Cyclades, evidenced by its bountiful olive groves, lemon trees, and potato farms, so it’s no surprise that it has a rich culinary heritage.
-Naxos Town acts as the foodie haven, with the majority of tavernas, restaurants and cafés sprinkled through its winding streets.
+Naxos Town acts as the foodie haven, with the majority of tavernas, restaurants, and cafés sprinkled through its winding streets.
 Our top recommendations include Nostimon Hellas, which showcases modern Greek cuisine at its finest (the wine is local and cheap, too, which is always a bonus), and To Souvlaki tou Maki, home to the best souvlaki and gyros in town.
 For all-out authenticity and charm, take the 15-minute drive East to Melanes village and check out O Vasilis, a hillside taverna.
-This really is some of the best food on the island – perhaps it’s because the family who own the taverna also breed and farm roosters, lambs, pigs, vegetables and herbs, which all end up in their mouth-watering dishes.
+This really is some of the best food on the island; perhaps it’s because the family who own the taverna also breed and farm roosters, lambs, pigs, vegetables, and herbs, which all end up in their mouth-watering dishes.
 Topping it off are the views of the village below and the mountains in the distance to round off your gastronomic experience.

 Best for hiking: Amorgos

 Ready to burn off all those tender kebabs and oil-doused pittas?
 Then hop on a ferry to Amorgos, a finger-shaped island to the East of Naxos.
 If you’re lucky, the journey will take about 90 minutes, but at times it’s been known to take four hours.
-This tiny island is the closest thing you’ll find to “off-the-beaten path” on this list, which makes it the perfect island for walking, hiking and exploring.
+This tiny island is the closest thing you’ll find to “off-the-beaten path” on this list, which makes it the perfect island for walking, hiking, and exploring.

 Best for romance: Santorini

 Have we saved the best till last?
-If you’re ready to be caught up in the dizzying romance of Santorini’s whitewashed buildings, mesmerising sunsets and sea-facing suites, then absolutely.
+If you’re ready to be caught up in the dizzying romance of Santorini’s whitewashed buildings, mesmerising sunsets, and sea-facing suites, then absolutely.
 This gem of an island is a half-day’s ferry ride from Amorgos, and makes the perfect last stop on your Greek Island-hop: you’ll be able to fly home from here with ease, so there’s no need to make a round-trip back to Athens.

-Santorini is one of those islands that looks picture perfect from any angle, thanks to the pristine white buildings that cling to its cliff face, decorated with pink bougainvillea and topped with cerulean domes.
+Santorini is one of those islands that looks picture perfect from any angle, thanks to the pristine white buildings that cling to its cliff face, decorated with pink bougainvillaea and topped with cerulean domes.
 Its charming villages exude a romantic air, and it can be rewarding simply spending an afternoon strolling around them hand in hand.
-Take Oia, for instance: wander round its tiny streets, admire the work hanging up in art galleries, and finish the evening with a seafood dinner underneath a magical sunset (Oia is one of the best places on the island to watch the sun go down).
+Take Oia, for instance: wander around its tiny streets, admire the work hanging up in art galleries, and finish the evening with a seafood dinner underneath a magical sunset (Oia is one of the best places on the island to watch the sun go down).
 Sole D’oro Luxury Suites sit just on the edge of Oia, and their Jacuzzi suites will certainly up the romance.
 Wine-lovers should know that the flatter part of the island is home to many family-run vineyards, and tastings are easy to organise.
 For a more in-depth look at Santorini, check out our definitive island guide.